 Setup your party members with a Gambit to target the Foe with the lowest HP.
 This will start them off targeting Judge Ghis – the Judge that you need to take down first.
-Have your Nihopalaoa Accessory character use a Remedy on Zargabaath right away as this will put him to Sleep.
+Have your Nihopalaoa-equipped character use a Remedy on Zargabaath right away as this will put him to Sleep.
 Re-use a Remedy on Zargabaath from time-to-time during the fight to make sure he stays asleep for the duration of the fight.

 You should then move on to hitting each of the Judges, starting with Judge Ghis, with a Remedy to inflict all of the negative status effects that they can be hit with on each of them as soon as possible, and then move on to taking down Judge Ghis.

 Judge Bergan and Judge Drace can both be stunned/nullified temporarily by hitting them with the Confuse status effect.
-The easiest way to do this is to equip your primary tank with the Karkata Sword and having the tank hit Bergan and Drace once each.
+The easiest way to do this is to equip your primary tank with the Karkata one-handed Sword and having the tank hit Bergan and Drace once each.
 Make sure that no other party members attack them after that.

 Have a Gambit setup to continue casting Dispel on the Judges as this will keep Drace casting Protectga, Shellga and Hastega rather than casting Shock (which will devastate your party).
 An easy way to take down Judge Ghis early is to use a Quickening chain or to summon Zodiark.
 The quicker you get him down the better.

 Once Judge Ghis has been defeated, use a Remedy on Judge Drace again, which will Immobilize her, and then pull the battle as far away from her as you can.
 This will essentially remove her from the fight and you won’t have to Dispel the other Judges to keep her from attacking.
-Just make sure that you occasionally run back over to her and use another Remedy on her to keep her Immobilized.
+Just make sure that you occasionally run back over to her and use another Remedy to keep her Immobilized.
 The second Judge that you should take out is Bergan (as Zargabaath and Gabranth will just heal one another).
 Judge Bergan does a very heavy amount of damage and the battle will become significantly easier once he has been defeated.

 The third Judge that you defeat should be Judge Drace.
 Make sure that you inflict the Disease status effect on Drace so that she can’t be healed.
 The fourth Judge to defeat is Gabranth.
 Make sure that you keep Zargabaath asleep while you take down Gabranth as Zargabaath will heal him if he wakes up.